FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: Related Work

 \section{Related Work}

 \emph{Serverless for Storage} Wang et al.~\cite{246184} use functions for elastic in-memory cache.
+Boki provides stateful serverless on shared logs~\cite{10.1145/3477132.3483541}.
 DynamoDB is used in transactional workflows with locks in Beldi~\cite{258880} and in a fault-tolerance shim AFT~\cite{10.1145/3342195.3387535}.
 In contrast, \toolname{} is designed as a service and not a backend for serverless functions.
 We offer coordination for general-purpose applications while optimizing resource allocation.

+\textlambda{}FS implements a serverless metadata layer of a distributed file system~\cite{10.1145/3623278.3624765}.
+Similarly to \toolname{}, functions operate on top of strongly consistent data storage.
+However, the implementation of read operations is different in both systems.
+In \textlambda{}FS, metadata reading is handled by functions that use caching to avoid reaching to the data store.
+In \toolname{}, functions are removed entirely from the reading path.
+Finally, \textlambda{}FS also identified some of the requirements for efficient serverless applications (Section~\ref{sec:discussion}), such as fast invocations that bypass the slow interface of HTTP requests.

 \emph{Elastic Storage} Cloud-native storage is known for elastic implementations that scales with changes in workload~\cite{10.1145/2063576.2063973}.
-Examples include reconfiguration controllers~\cite{10.1145/1809049.1809051,10.1145/2465351.2465370}, workload predictors~\cite{234950}, and latency monitoring~\cite{183067}.
+Examples of reconfiguration controllers include a reactive model using CPU utilization as the primary metric for scaling of in the Hadoop Distributed File System\cite{10.1145/1809049.1809051}, a feedforward and feedback controller for key-value storage to resize the service and minimize SLO violations~\cite{10.1145/2494621.2494630}, a workload-aware heterogenous reconfiguration engine for HBase~\cite{10.1145/2465351.2465370}, a workload predictor with cost-aware reconfiguration~\cite{234950}, latency monitoring and forecasting in database-agnostic replication techniques~\cite{183067}.
 PolarDB is an example of a disaggregated database that offers a serverless billing model~\cite{10.1145/3448016.3457560}.
 However, ZooKeeper requires autoscaling procedures that integrate the state ordering guarantees. \toolname{} achieves that by using the auto-provisioning of serverless functions and databases.

-\emph{ZooKeeper} Other authors explored different approaches to improve the performance and availability of ZooKeeper.
-Stewart et al.~\cite{180172} replicated ZooKeeper contents on multiple nodes to provide predictable access latencies.
-Shen et al.~\cite{10.1145/2987550.2987561} proposed live VM migration for geographical reconfiguration of ZooKeeper.
-The performance of ZooKeeper has been improved with hardware implementations, using FPGAs~\cite{194954} and offloading to network adapters~\cite{stalder2020zoo} with PsPIN~\cite{di2020pspin}.
+\emph{ZooKeeper} Other works explored different approaches to ZooKeeper's performance.
+Stewart et al.~\cite{180172} replicated data on multiple servers to provide predictable access latencies.
+Distler et al.~\cite{10.1145/2741948.2741954} introduced ZooKeeper extensions to optimize coordination patterns by performing additional work on the server.
+Shen et al.~\cite{10.1145/2987550.2987561} proposed live migration for geographical reconfiguration.
+The performance of ZooKeeper has been improved with hardware implementations, using FPGAs~\cite{194954} and offloading to network adapters~\cite{stalder2020zoo}. with PsPIN~\cite{di2020pspin}.